 With MSHN support general community education and awareness related to behavioral health prevention, access and treatment including outreach (Note that a regional goal is to increase the number of persons served, with emphasis on SUD and persons with HMP).

-MSHN has designated three individuals on its staff (a treatment specialist, prevention specialist and utilization management specialist) to work as a unit with each CMHS to support and assist the CMHSP with its expanded responsibilities as detailed in this Technical Requirement.

 MSHN will conduct performance monitoring in conjunction with its normal delegated managed care site review activities.